buscarini/sketch-plugins/README.md

 Plugins for Bohemian Coding Sketch

+## Export Selection as Objc view

+This plugin takes the current selection and exports an Objective-C view from it.
+It creates shape layers to represent the same graphics as in Sketch.
+Also supports animations.

+### What works

+- Opacity
+- First solid color fill
+- First border solid color
+- First drop shadow (Except spread)
+- Shapes
+- Animate shape, fill color, layer opacity, shadow color, shadow blur radius, shadow position, border width, border color

+### Limitations

+- When animating, the layer is not scaled to the view size (in works)
+- Gradients are not working (Might in the future)
+- Doesn't animate layer position
+- All layer names must be unique

 ## Duplicate to All Artboards

 This plugin takes the selected layers and makes a copy for each artboard in the page, scaling them in the process: